zgrossbart/jdd/threat_model/README.md

 ### Monitoring

 JSONDiff is monitored with the [JSONDiff Upptime project](https://zgrossbart.github.io/jdd-upptime/).
 This project provides periodic monitoring of the deployment at JSONDiff.com.
 When errors are detected an issue is generated and the site administrators are notified via email.

+## Threats

+JSONDiff is a static application with no data storage.
+That means large threats areas don't apply to the application.

+### Threats to data

+JSONDiff doesn't load or store any data as any part of operation.
+As a result it doesn't supply encryption in transit or encryption at rest because there's no data to encrypt.

+The `proxy.php` service will load data from other sites, but that service has no special access and can only load data that is already publicly available on the Internet.
+This service will load data encryped with SSL if the location of that data is specified to use SSL.

+All data served by the `proxy.php` file is encrypted with SSL.

+### Coding threats

+JSONDiff uses a protected main branch and requires pull requests when merging code.
+Those pull requests do not require multiple reviewers since there is only one committer on the project.

+**Potential threat** - The code for JSONDiff is not peer reviewed before merging into the main branch.
+This threat is mitigated by making all source code for JSONDiff open source and available for inspection by any third-party.

+**Potential threat** - JSONDiff doesn't contain any static code analysis as part of the build process.
+This threat is mitigated by the manual use of